Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Before I conclude, I'd like to make a few brief comments regarding acquisition of Songa Offshore.
 We received all required approvals from the antitrust authorities and we've completed our internal due diligence process without any material findings.
 In connection with the U.S. regulatory process, in October, we filed both an S4 Registration Statement and a preliminary proxy statement.
 These filings were reviewed by the SEC as is customary for these types of transactions.

 We are in the process of responding to SEC comments, which we anticipate occurring in the coming days and we expect final approval shortly thereafter.
 Subsequently, we plan to hold our Extraordinary General Meeting most likely in mid-December and expect to close the transaction before year-end.
-Meanwhile integration planning is well advanced enabling full realization the previously discussed synergies in 2018.
+Meanwhile integration planning is well advanced enabling full realization of the previously discussed synergies in 2018.
 This concludes my prepared comments.
 I'll now turn the call over to Brad.

 Bradley Alexander - Transocean Ltd.